Equal-area method for scalar conservation laws: Abstract

 \section{Abstract}

-We study one-dimensional conservation law.
-We use a characteristic surface to define a class of functions, within which the integral version of the conservation law is solved in a simple and direct way, avoiding the use of the concept of weak solutions.
-We develop a simple numerical method for computing the unique solution.
+We study the one-dimensional conservation law.
+We use a characteristic surface to define a class of functions, within which the integral version of the conservation law is solved in a simple and direct way.
+We develop a simple algorithm for computing the unique solution.
 The method uses the equal-area principle and gives the solution for any given time directly.

 {\it Key words:} conservation law, equal--area, characteristics, meshfree.\\ {\it Mathematics Subject Classification (2000):} 35L65, 65M25.